HOME BROWSE SALARIES BEST PAYING JOBS

 Get Chart Linkhttp://www.salaryexplorer.com/charts/sweden/oil-gas-energy-mining/salary-comparison-by-gender-monthly-sweden-oil-gas-energy-mining.jpg

 Though gender should not have an effect on pay, in reality, it does.
 So who gets paid more: men or women?
-Male employees in Sweden who work in Oil / Gas / Energy / Mining earn 5% more than their female counterparts on average.
+In the field of Oil / Gas / Energy / Mining in Sweden, the average difference between the salary of male and female employees is 5%.

 Male